Grace-Kan/Meal-Tracker/README.md

 - As a user I want to be able to view what I had for a meal on a certain day
 - As a user I want to be able to delete a food item from a meal
 - As a user I want to be able to change the servings I had of a food
+- As a user I want to be able to save my meals of the week to file
+- As a user I want to be able to load my meals of the week from file